Matter and Measurement

 What is Bond Energy?
 No molecule within chemistry would exist without bonds linking atoms.
 Because forming bonds releases energy, molecules exist because atoms prefer a stable compound with less energy.
 In order to break these stable bonds, energy must be

-Core Concepts In this article, you will learn about the basics of sigma and pi bonds and their importance to organic chemistry.
-You’ll also have the opportunity to apply what you know with some worked examples.
-Topics Covered in Other
+Core Concepts In this article, you will learn about the basics of sigma and pi bonds and their significance in organic chemistry.
+You’ll also have the opportunity to apply what you know through some examples.
+Topics Covered in Other Articles

 Molecular Structure